hyperledger/iroha-2-docs/src/guide/advanced/permissions.md

 ## Permission Validators

 Permissions exist so that only those accounts that have a required permission token to perform a certain action could do so.
-In the stable and LTS versions of Iroha 2, permission checks are implemented differently.
+In the `iroha2-dev` version permission checks are implemented differently compared to LTS and stable versions of Iroha 2.

-::: stable
+::: dev

-In the stable version, the `Judge` trait is used to check permissions.
+In the dev version, the `Judge` trait is used to check permissions.
 The `Judge` decides whether a certain operation (instruction, query, or expression) could be performed based on the verdicts of multiple validators.